The following page contains the definitions for the most basic terms used in the APSIS API.

-A subscriber is the recipient of an email, a survey, an event invitation etc.
+A subscriber is the recipient of an email, a survey or an event invitation.

-A subscriber holds information like email address (required), name, phone number and other contact-related data like gender, customer type, city etc. (called demographic
+A subscriber contains information such as email address (required), name, phone number,

+and other contact-related demographic data (gender, customer type, city etc).

-discount codes) etc. The transactional email feature of APSIS Pro is a paid add-on, please
+expiration emails (agreements, discount codes) etc. The transactional email feature of APSIS Pro is a paid add-on.

-contact your Account Manager or send an email to firstname.lastname@example.org
+Contact your Account Manager or send an email to firstname.lastname@example.org

 WebVersionLink (also called Web Version URL) is a URL that is automatically generated when an email is sent through APSIS Pro.

 If you add the dynamic parameter ##WebVersion## in an APSIS Pro email,